 Nada yoga – Voice opening, toning and projection techniques to build confidence whilst teaching, reading, chanting and public speaking.
 Discover creative ways of working with and exploring fear when it comes to public speaking.

 Trauma informed and inclusive teaching – Learn the tools, language modifications and teaching methodology to provide an inclusive experience for all students.
-This module includes an inquiry into yoga and body image; how yoga harms & how yoga heals.
+This module includes an inquiry into yoga and body image.

-Ayurveda – Learn more about Yoga’s sister science and philosophy (Ayur – Life, Veda – wisdom).
+Ayurvedic living – Learn more about Yoga’s sister science and philosophy (Ayur – Life, Veda – wisdom).
 You will experience and study self-care practices, nutrition and seasonal lifestyle modifications empowering you and your students to live in harmony with natures rhythms.
 Learn how to use the model of the elements and Doshas to support your students seasonally and for their constitution.
+These skills are also key to maintaining balance in your own life and sustaining rich and rewarding teaching career.

 Ethics– Reflecting on ethics for yoga teachers, social justice, power and oppression.
 What does it mean to be in the seat of the teacher, and the student and explore a framework of learning and teaching.